 Marriage, Baptism, Funerals, Sacrament of the Sick

-Marriage in the Catholic faith is sacrament that makes Christ and his love present in the world.
+Marriage in the Catholic faith is the sacrament that makes Christ and his love present in the world.
 For couples wishing to marry in our church, one or both people must be a confirmed Catholic.
 Marriage preparation takes place once a year from January to March and is run as a series of evening sessions from 7.30 to 9pm by agreement with the participants.

-If you are arranging a funeral, please contact Canon Nunan as soon as possible.
+If you need to arrange a funeral, please contact Canon Nunan as soon as possible.
 He can provide support and advice about the service and the practicalities as well as pastoral support to you and your family.

-The Sacrament of the Anointing of the Sick is not just for those who are dying and require ‘the last rites’.
-It is for those who are facing serious or life-limiting illness (including mental health issues) or a serious operation.
-It should not be received ‘frequently’ or for minor illnesses and baptised babies and infants are not considered to require it – not having done anything that needs forgiveness.
+The Sacrament of the Anointing of the Sick is for those who are dying and require ‘the last rites’ and also for those who are facing serious or life-limiting illness (including mental health issues) or a serious operation.
+It should not be received ‘frequently’ or for minor illnesses.
+Baptised babies and infants are not considered to require it – not having done anything that needs forgiveness.